opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 Starting Dovetail Docker
 ------------------------

-Regardless of whether you pulled down the Dovetail image directly online, or loaded from a static image tar file, you are now ready to run Dovetail.
-Use the command below to create a Dovetail container and get access to its shell.
+Regardless of whether you pulled down the Dovetail image directly online, or loaded it from a static image tar file, you are now ready to run Dovetail.Use the command below to create a Dovetail container and get access to its shell.

 .. code-block:: bash